wp-plugins/stageshow/readme.txt

 == Changelog ==

 * Version History for StageShow Plugins

+= 3.1 (30/03/2014) =
+* Bug Fix: Payment Timeout emails not generated correctly
+* Bug Fix: Sale Summary Reports generated for Pending Sales (StageShowPlus)
+* Bug Fix: DB Error when attempting to delete seating plan (StageShowGold)
+* Bug Fix: Add Seating Plan button missing when list empty (StageShowGold)
+* Bug Fix: Edit Performance Fails if Prices have been defined (StageShowGold)
+* Bug Fix: SeatingID can be changed once Prices have been defined (StageShowGold)
+* Updated for compatability with WP 3.9

 = 3.0 (10/03/2014) =
 * Bug Fix: Link to settings page from Overview page incorrect